Coffee and pastry at a Minneapolis cafe

 The original Spyhouse — the one that started the Minneapolis third-wave coffee movement — is on Broadway in Northeast, but the North Loop location is the one most people visit.
 The aesthetic is Spyhouse's signature: clean, minimal, good light, with coffee that prioritizes clarity and origin character.
 The pour-over program is among the best in the city.

 The scene: The North Loop has the highest concentration of quality coffee per block in Minneapolis.
-Dogwood and Spyhouse are both here, within a 10-minute walk of each other, which means the neighborhood has two of the city's top three coffee roasters within easy reach.
+FRGMNT and Spyhouse are both here, within a 10-minute walk of each other, and Dogwood's Northeast flagship is a short ride away.
 The tradeoff: the coffee here is expensive ($6-7 lattes) and the spaces are designed for a specific demographic — creative professionals who value aesthetics.
 If you want your coffee shop to feel unpretentious and cheap, look elsewhere.

 Shops